Ham Mukasa: Journeys in England

 Mukasa's book Uganda's Katikiro in England details his experiences on his journey from his homeland to the coronation of Edward VII of the United Kingdom, as secretary to Katikkiro (Prime Minister) Apolo Kagwa.
 It was translated into English by Ernest Millar of the Church Mission Society in Uganda.
 In London, Mukasa stayed at Alexandra Palace, and visited the London Hippodrome, attended a play in Drury Lane, and met with a variety of people such as writer Henry Morton Stanley and ex-governor of Uganda Harry Johnston.

 Ham Mukasa returned to England in 1913, this time accompanying the child Kabaka Cwa who was on an official visit.

 Personal life

 Ham Mukasa married his first wife, Hanna Wawemuko when he was 27 years old.
 They had four children together.
 Wawemuko died in 1919, and Mukasa remarried a year later.
 He had ten children with his second wife, Sarah Nabikolo.

 Victoria Sarah Kisosonkole, Mukasa's daughter with Hanna Wawemuko, was the mother of Damali Kisosonkole and Sarah Kisosonkole, who were both married to Ssekabaka Edward Muteesa II.
 Sarah Kisosonkole is the mother of the current Kabaka of Buganda, Muwenda Mutebi II.

+There is a statue of Hamu Mukasa erected at the Uganda Museum, and his memory is also kept alive by the Ham Mukasa Museum, which is situated at Nassuuti village along Mukono-Kayunga road.
+It contains his belongings, works, and artifacts and stands as a site for education and a reminder of his work towards Ugandan history.